 Statement of Compliance with the QCA Corporate Governance Code

 As the business continues to grow it needs a strong, effective, entrepreneurial and engaged Board with the right skills and experience to oversee the strategy, governance, risk and financial frameworks across the organisation.
-The Board was refreshed in 2019 with the introduction of two new Non-executive Directors bringing relevant skills and experience to the Board.
-There have been no appointments since then.
+The Board was refreshed in January 2024 with the replacement of one Non-executive Director bringing relevant skills and experience to the Board.

 We will continue to review the Board’s composition to ensure that it maintains appropriate skills, experience, independence, and particularly diversity and that it remains effective.

-The sections below set out how we currently comply with the ten principles of the QCA Code.
+The sections below set out how we currently comply with the ten principles of the QCA Code which was in effect until 31 March 2024.

 1. Establish a strategy and business model which promote long-term value for shareholders

-The strategy and business operations of the Group are set out in the 2023 Strategic Report on pages 7 to 22.
+The strategy and business operations of the Group are set out in the FY2024 Strategic Report on pages 9 to 28.

 The Executive Directors are responsible for the leadership and day-to-day management of the Group.
 This includes formulating and recommending the Group’s long-term strategy for Board approval and then executing the approved strategy.